Degrees and Programs

 In the Automotive Technology program, you’ll receive the necessary training to diagnose, test, and repair the complicated workings of modern cars, light trucks, and SUV’s.
 Specific systems are covered in the classroom and then applied on vehicles in the lab and during the summer internship program.
 This training includes the latest electronic computer-control ignition and fuel systems and front-wheel drive vehicles.
 When you graduate, you’ll be ready for entry-level positions as line technicians, service writers, and, with experience, service managers and auto repair business owners.

 Classes are held Monday through Thursday, allowing for a three-day weekend.
 Wayne State College will accept up to 66 credit hours from Northeast to apply to a bachelor of science degree in technology.
-(Enrollment in this program is limited and based on the date of completed requirements for acceptance into this program.)

 You will gain on-the-job experience through a cooperative internship.